When I worked in a digital agency in London, I remember the looks on people’s faces when they first came to our office.

 The result was the creation of a space known as “The HUB”, an open space that spans from one side of their building to the other.

-One end of The HUB is the central command for production processes, whereas the other end is the office’s arrival area, with the reception desk, display area, client meeting rooms, lounge, and casual seating for conversations between clients and staff.
+One end of The HUB is the central command for production processes, whereas the other end is the office’s arrival area, with the reception desk, display area, client meeting rooms, lounge, and casual seating for conversations between clients and designers.

 In addition to surveys, you can also hold focus groups or involve a representative committee to gather feedback on current pain points and ideas for the new layout.